taisukeoe/sbt-ShadowyProject/README.md

 In case you needn't copy nor *modify* original shadowee settings, you can call `project.shade(yourMainProject).light` instead.

-NOTE: sbt-ShadowyProject `build.sbt` file is a good sample about how-to-use itself.
+NOTE: sbt-ShadowyProject `build.sbt` file is a good real world example.

+## Shadow or Shade?

+There are two kinds of ShadowyProject: Shadow and Shade.
+Shade is a shorthand version of Shadow.

+Shadow will use the same source, resources, jars *AND* other settings as the original shadowee project.

+You can modify these copied settings with *modification algebras*, described below.

+Shade will use the same source, resources and jars as the original shadowee project.

+You can manually add *common* settings into Shade project as you do in typical sbt subprojects.

 ## Modification Algebras

 `SettingTransformer` traits define the ways to modify original settings.

+Shadow has a public `modify` method to add a SettingTransformer, while Shade has only a private constructor parameter for it.

 There are pre-defined transformers like:

 - `RemoveScalacOptions`
   - `RemoveXFatalWarnings`
 - `ExcludeKeyNames`
-  - `RemoveTargetDir` (applied to all shadower projects at default)
+  - `RemoveTargetDir` (applied to all Shadow projects at default)
 - `ExcludeConfigScoped`

-`SettingsTransformer` and its `Result` Algebras have a plus(`+`) operator and satisfy an associative law.
+`SettingsTransformer` and `Action` Algebras have a plus(`+`) operator and satisfy an associative law.